mpenning/ciscoconfparse2/sphinx-doc/intro.rst

 certain template.

-The package also provides a set of methods to query and manipulate the :class:`~models_cisco.IOSCfgLine` objects themselves.
-This gives you a flexible mechanism to build your own custom queries, because the :class:`~models_cisco.IOSCfgLine` objects store all the parent / child hierarchy in them.
+The package also provides a set of methods to query and manipulate the :class:`~ciscoconfparse2.models_cisco.IOSCfgLine` objects themselves.
+This gives you a flexible mechanism to build your own custom queries, because the :class:`~ciscoconfparse2.models_cisco.IOSCfgLine` objects store all the parent / child hierarchy in them.

 |br|